Welcome to Literary Rambles! While you’re rambling around and exploring the site enter for a chance to win:

 Response Times:

-The agency has a stated response time (or goal, rather) or responding to queries within a month.
-If you do not receive a response within that time, resend your query and indicate you are resending.
+The agency has a stated response time (or goal, rather) of responding to queries within a month.
+If you do not receive a response within that time, resend your query and indicate you are resending or feel free to query another agent.

 What's the Buzz?